 Be sure to remember that a half-completed app with a steadily growing user base is always more valuable than a 100% finished application that nobody uses.

-Developing a successful minimum viable product requires careful planning from the early stages, and close monitoring throughout the development process.
+Successful minimum viable product development requires careful planning from the early stages, and close monitoring throughout the development process.

-While there can be a lot of money involved later on, getting rich fast must not be the only motivation for developing your minimum viable product.
+While there can be a lot of money involved later on, getting rich fast must not be the only motivation for minimum viable product development.
 If your new product truly helps people improve their lives, or the way they work, your chances at success are already much higher.

 Be careful not to rush into development with only an idea.
 Do your best to back it up first through market research and concept testing.